MAlexJ/example_redis/stream/readme.md

 link: https://redis.io/docs/latest/develop/data-types/streams/

-A Redis stream is a data structure that acts like an append-only log but also implements several operations to overcome some of the limits of a typical append-only log.
+A Redis stream is a data structure that acts like an append-only log but also implements several operations to overcome some limits of a typical append-only log.

 These include random access in O(1) time and complex consumption strategies, such as consumer groups.
 You can use streams to record and simultaneously syndicate events in real time.